henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

 Run `hs-news-archive-scrape.py`

-Once prompted, type in a search term and the number of headlines you want returned, and press enter.
+Once prompted, type in a search term and the number of headlines you want returned.

+Next type in what time period do you want to use ('Any' or 'Custom')
+- 'Any': all headlines (roughly from 1990 onwards) will be returned
+- 'Custom': you will be asked for start and end dates

-A tab in Chrome is opened, press OK to accept cookies (haven't been able to automate this yet) and let it run.
+Once these are typed in, a tab in Chrome opens, press OK to accept cookies (haven't been able to automate this yet) and let it run.

-A csv file is created, which includes all the headlines resulting from that query.
+At the end, a csv file is created, which includes all the headlines resulting from that query.